How to Onsen: Our Complete Guide

 Onsen and sento entrances are marked by half-length curtains.
 Red means women; blue means men!
 (Photo: Kifu no Sato)

-What’s so great about them?
+What’s so great about these Japanese hot springs?

 Communal bathing doesn’t exactly sound appealing to most gaijin (foreigners), but in Japan it is a beloved part of traditional culture.

-Onsen water has been believed to have a multitude of healing properties basically since time began, and is packed full of minerals that are thought to be good for your skin, circulation and general health.
+Onsen water has been believed to have a multitude of health benefits and healing properties basically since time began, and is packed full of minerals that are thought to be good for your skin, blood circulation and general health.
 Onsen baths can be beautiful objects in themselves – made from materials such as cypress wood, marble and granite – and are often situated in areas of outstanding natural beauty or attached to lovely traditional inns, which enhances their appeal.

 There really is nothing more relaxing or therapeutic than lying back in a hot bath after a long day – especially when you’re surrounded by falling snow, on a beach, overlooking a beautiful mountain view, or listening to a river rushing past.
 Once you’ve done it, you’ll never look back!